 Trustees and good governance are an essential part of a charity as Trustees are responsible for ensuring the organisation is doing what it was set up to do and making decisions about how it is run and future developments.

 Since being established in 1995, Carers in Hertfordshire has built a reputation on high quality services, led by carers; for carers.
-We are now seeking a number of individuals committed to our purpose, objectives and values to become Trustees.
+We welcome enquiries from individuals that are interested in becoming a Trustee and are committed to our purpose, objectives and values.

 We invite applicants that can introduce new experiences and perspectives to our current Board and add to the existing variety and diversity of our work.

-Whilst we are open to all applicants, we are particularly interested in hearing from carers or people with previous experience of caring for someone, over 18, with expertise in:
+Whilst we are open to all applicants, we are particularly interested in hearing from people aged 18 or over, with experience of caring for someone and expertise in:

 - Property Management.